Rabadash8820/AwsUtil/README.md

 1. Set up services
    - **region-vpc**:  creates a VPC with an Internet Gateway, and may be placed in any Region, any number of times.
-   - **main-s3**:  creates an S3 bucket to store logs from other buckets for the organization.
-Should only be created once per AWS account.
+   - **region-s3-logs**:  creates an S3 bucket to store logs for the organization from other buckets in the same region.
+Should be created once per AWS region.
    - **cloudtrail**:  creates a CloudTrail trail that monitors all AWS and S3 API access.
-Should only be created once per AWS account, and must be created *after* the `main-s3` stack so that the bucket containing CloudTrail logs can itself be logged.
+Should only be created once per AWS account, and must be created *after* the `region-s3-logs` stack so that the bucket containing CloudTrail logs can itself be logged.
 Must also be created after the KMS key that will be used to encrypt the CloudTrail logs.
 That key requires special permissions to work correctly, so you can use [this](iam-policies/cloudtrail-logs-encryption.keypolicy) key policy as a template, substituting in the appropriate values for `${AWS::AccountId}` and `${AWS::Username}`.
-   - **main-lambda**:  creates an S3 bucket to store Lambda deployment packages for the organization.
-Should only be created once per AWS account, and must be created *after* the `main-s3` stack so that the bucket containing Lambda deployment packages can be logged.
+   - **region-lambda-bucket**:  creates an S3 bucket to store Lambda deployment packages for the organization.
+Should be created once per AWS region, and must be created *after* the `region-s3-logs` stack so that the bucket containing Lambda deployment packages can be logged.
    - **cloudfront-logs**:  creates an S3 bucket to store logs from the organization's CloudFront distributions.
-Should only be created once per AWS account, and must be created *after* the `main-s3` stack so that the bucket containing CloudFront logs can itself be logged.
+Should only be created once per AWS account, and must be created *after* the `region-s3-logs` stack so that the bucket containing CloudFront logs can itself be logged.

 2. Set up organization directory
    - **active-directory**:  creates a Samba 4 Active Directory Compatible Server (a smaller, cheaper solution to Microsoft Active Directory.
 It takes a reference to one of the `region-vpc` stacks created above as a parameter, and must be placed in the same region as one of those stacks.

 3. Add utility Lambda functions
    - **region-lookup-lambda**:  creates a Lambda function to return various data about Regions and AMIs that will be used as CustomResources in later stacks.
-Should only be created once per AWS account, and must be created _after_ the `main-lambda` stack so that the organization's bucket for Lambda packages can be referenced.
+Should only be created once per AWS account, and must be created _after_ the `region-lambda-bucket` stack so that the organization's bucket for Lambda packages can be referenced.

 4. Secure VPCs
    - **bastion-security**: creates security settings (Network ACLs and Security Groups) for a bastion host.
 These settings are VPC-specific, so this stack should be created once per VPC that you wish to protect with a bastion host, and those Regions should already have  a `region-vpc` stack.